burnpiro/erdem.pl/content/posts/2019/2019-09-15-State-management-in-small-apps-part-2/React-state-management-in-small-apps-part-2.md

 ![Object](./react-simple-reducers.gif)

 If you follow the path, **AppState Reducer** is getting `ADD_TO_FAV` action with some payload.
 After that, it iterates through every single reducer in it and allows them to modify state.
 Everything looks great right?
 Not exactly, I've added all those reducers in the right order.
-If you change order to be sth different you can get a different result.
+If you change the order to be sth different you can get a different result.

 ```typescript
 function reducer(state: AppState, action: ActionType) {